conestack/cone.app/docs/source/model.rst

 - **addables**: List of node info names.
 Defines which node types are allowed as children in this node.

+- **available**: Callable returning whether the node is allowed to be used in this application.
+Defaults to ``lambda: True``.
+Gets considered in add dropdown and authoring forms.

 ``NodeInfo`` objects are not instantiated directly, instead the ``cone.app.model.node_info`` decorator is used to register node types.